Participation of women in the Olympics: 2014–2018

-The 2014 Winter Olympics in Sochi saw a groundbreaking moment with Carina Vogt winning the first-ever gold medal in women's women's ski jumping, marking the sport's long-awaited debut.
+The 2014 Winter Olympics in Sochi saw a groundbreaking moment with Carina Vogt winning the first-ever gold medal in women's ski jumping, marking the event's long-awaited debut.
 This achievement was a pivotal step forward for gender equality in winter sports.

-The 2016 Summer Olympics followed suit with another historic first as the Australian team rugby sevens competition team triumphed, showcasing the sport's inaugural appearance and emphasizing its growing global appeal.
-Meanwhile, Rio 2016 also welcomed the return of Golf to the Olympic program after over a century-long absence.
-Inbee Park of South Korea seized the opportunity, clinching the gold medal and rekindling interest in golf as an Olympic discipline.
+The 2016 Summer Olympics followed suit with another historic first as the Australian women's rugby sevens team triumphed in the first Olympic women's rugby tournament, showcasing the sport's inaugural appearance and emphasising its growing global appeal.
+Meanwhile, Rio 2016 also welcomed the return of golf to the Olympic programme after an absence of over a century.
+Inbee Park of South Korea seized the opportunity, clinching the gold medal and rekindling interest in golf as an Olympic sport.
+Women competed in the same number of weight categories as men for the first time in freestyle wrestling.
 The Games also set a remarkable record for Team USA's female contingent, with 291 women competing across various sports and collectively bringing home an unprecedented 65 medals.
 Among the standout athletes were Katie Ledecky and Simone Biles, who each secured five medals, underscoring their dominance in swimming and gymnastics respectively.

-At the 2018 Winter Olympics in PyeongChang, the event continued to evolve with the introduction of exciting new events like big air snowboarding and mixed doubles curling.
+At the 2018 Winter Olympics in PyeongChang, the Olympics continued to evolve with the introduction of new events which included big air snowboarding, mass start speed skating, mixed doubles curling and mixed team alpine skiing.
 Jamie Anderson of the USA emerged as a standout, notching medals in both big air and slopestyle snowboarding, cementing her status as one of the most decorated female snowboarders in Olympic history.

 2020–present

 Emma McKeon With four gold and three bronze medals she was the most decorated athlete across all sports at the 2020 Summer Olympics, and tied for the most medals won by a woman in a single Olympic Games.

-In 2020, an IOC policy change permitted one male and one female athlete to jointly carry their nation's flag during the opening ceremony of the 2020 Tokyo Summer Olympics, resulting in 194 female athletes selected as flag bearers.
-The 2020 Olympics introduced four new sports, all with women's events (karate, sport climbing, surfing, and skateboarding), as well as the one-time reintroduction of softball.
-It was also the debut of the mixed 4 × 100 medley relay race in swimming, and multiple events in canoeing, including the first time women competed in the canoe sprint and canoe slalom disciplines at the Olympics.
-New Zealand's Laurel Hubbard became the first openly transgender woman to compete at the Olympics, participating in the women's +87 kg weightlifting event.